How do I stay up to date on the latest from RCS and the Common Rule changes?

 As we make changes to materials and processes and as new information is available, we will post the latest news and updates on the Revised Common Rule webpage.
 See the links in the sidebar to the left for the most recent updates and news.

-Updated materials and resources are being developed and posted on our website as we work to prepare researchers and the UO community for the revised Common Rule.
+Updated materials and resources were developed and will be available on our website to ensure the UO research community is prepared for the revised Common Rule.
 See the links in the sidebar to the left for the most recent updates and news.

 I am in the middle of preparing a new submission to the IRB.
 How do the changes affect new submissions?